martaboteller/MyFirstApp/README.md

 ## Getting Started

 This project has been made using AndroidStudio 3.5 and tested on a Pixel 2 XL API 29 emulator.

+This first app has been usefull to understand the MVC (Model View Controller) design

 ## Deployment